Analysis | From bad to worse for Josh Hawley

 Interestingly, Cruz fared somewhat better — at least with his own party.
 While the Ipsos poll shows all voters disapprove of his recent actions 65 percent to 30 percent, Republicans approve 55-35.
 But Cruz remains broadly unpopular, with the YouGov poll showing Americans disapprove of him overall 47 percent to 32 percent.

 Hawley’s numbers are also notably worse inside the GOP than a man who made another key decision last week — but in the opposite direction.
 Vice President Pence rejected Trump’s entreaties to adopt another extraordinary measure: to try to reject certain states’ electors himself.
-Trump and some allies suggested he could do this as the man presiding over the Senate — something which, unlike Hawley’s gambit and which Hawley himself acknowledged, Pence didn’t actually appear to have the power to do.
+Trump and some allies suggested Pence could do this as the man presiding over the Senate — something which, unlike Hawley’s gambit and which Hawley himself acknowledged, the vice president didn’t actually appear to have the power to do.

 But the vast majority of Republicans don’t seem to be holding that against Pence — despite Trump having criticized him for it.
 The Ipsos poll shows 74 percent of Republicans approve of Pence’s recent behavior, compared with 25 percent who disapprove.